In pilot phase - taking bookings from friends and family

 9. Photo & Media Consent

-With the Client’s permission, the Chef may take photos of the prepared food or kitchen setup for marketing purposes.
-The Client may decline simply by informing the Chef in writing.
+With the Client’s permission, the Chef may photograph prepared dishes or table settings for marketing purposes.

 10. Governing Law